prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ## Adapter integration

-Adapters should look for `bidderRequest.gdprConsent` in buildRequests() method.
+Adapters should look for `bidderRequest.gdprConsent` in their buildRequests() method.

 {% highlight js %}
 {